Dannydough/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-***NOTE*** Make sure all Common HTTP Features are checked.
+Ensure that all "Common HTTP Features" options are selected.

- To make sure the IIS is installed / enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.
+To verify that IIS is installed and enabled, open a web browser of your choice and navigate to 127.0.0.1.
+You should see a page that looks similar to this:

 <p>
 <img src="https://imgur.com/QV7x6mb.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>